ISabbiI/MonitorsFour-Writeup/README.md

 ## Machine Info
 - **Name:** Monitorsfour
 - **IP:** 10.10.11.98
-- **OS:** Windows Server (with Docker/WSL2)
+- **OS:** Windows Server
 - **Date:** 2026-01-14

-For the context, this hack the box writeup represents how externel attacker could achieve, starting from simple web exposure, and demonstrating how multiple issues combine into full isntrascture compromise
+For the context, this hack the box writeup illustrates how an external attacker can chain multiple weaknesses to achieve infrastrcuture compromise

 ## 1. Reconnaissance